OverZealous/gulp-cdnizer/README.md

 2. The packages may have different names on different public CDNs.
 Make sure you look up the package name on the CDN website first.
 For example, AngularJS is `angular` on Google, `angular.js` on cdnjs, and `angularjs` on jsDelivr!

-3. You **must** provide the version if you are not using bower to manage your packages, or if you want to override the bower version (not recommended).
+3. You **must** provide the version if you are not using Bower to manage your packages, or if you want to override the Bower version (not recommended).

 4. Due to the way versions are calculated, `-beta*`, `-unstable*`, and `-snapshot*` releases will not work with common CDNs.
 This means only projects with standard 1-, 2-, or 3-part version strings will work.